A-ElNawawy/public-NextTemplate-JS/documentation/About.md

 Open [http://localhost:3000](http://localhost:3000) with your browser to see the result.

+- I've designed this template according to my experience in the previous projects.
+- You may find some files useless, if so, remove them after you finish development.
+- You can search them in the entire project by this key word (TODO: Remove if unused).

-Adding documentation for your code is more than welcome.
+- Adding documentation for your code is more than welcome.

-We have a single module in this project which is the [./src](./src) directory.
+- This project has a single module which is the [src](../src) folder.

-Directories structure is cloned from the pages structure.
+- MainFolder: is any direct child folder under [src](../src).

+- MainFolder internal structure will be the same as the [pages](../src/pages).